godotengine/godot-docs/tutorials/shaders/shader_reference/shader_preprocessor.rst

 ``#ifdef`` or ``#ifndef`` directives.

-Compared to constants (``const CONSTANT = value;``), ``#define`` can be used anywhere within the shader. ``#define`` can also be used to insert arbitrary shader code at any location, while constants can't do that.
+Compared to constants (``const CONSTANT = value;``), ``#define`` can be used anywhere within the shader (including in uniform hints).
+``#define`` can also be used to insert arbitrary shader code at any location, while constants can't do that.

 .. code-block:: glsl